Creator of influential manga Dragon Ball, Akira Toriyama, dies at 68

 Born in 1955, Toriyama rose to prominence for serialising his comics Dr Slump and Dragon Ball in Weekly Shonen Jump, one of Japan’s most popular comic magazines catered towards boys.

-Dragon Ball, which started in 1984 and was inspired by the Chinese classic novel Journey To The West, followed the adventures of protagonist Son Goku and his search for seven spheres – known as the Dragon Balls – that can summon a wish-granting dragon when the magical balls are united.
+Dragon Ball (1984 to 1995) was inspired by the Chinese classic novel Journey To The West, and followed the adventures of protagonist Son Goku and his search for seven spheres – known as the Dragon Balls – that can summon a wish-granting dragon when the magical balls are united.

 Along the way, the character, based on the cheeky mythological figure Sun Wukong, fights with various villains, many of whom are also on the quest to find the orbs.